1wheel/roadtolarissa/source/_posts/2022-02-07-box-office-hits.md

 title: Box Office Hits
 date: 2021-05-06
 permalink: /box-office-hits
-draft: false
+draft: true
 ---

 <link rel='stylesheet' type='text/css' href='style.css'>

 > “Spider-Man: No Way Home” collected $260 million in the United States and Canada on its opening weekend.
-Total ticket sales for the two countries totaled $283 million, according to Comscore.
-That means “No Way Home” made up 92 percent of the market.
-“Nightmare Alley,” which was released on the same weekend, played to virtually empty auditoriums.
+Total ticket sales for the two countries totaled $283 million, according to Comscore. **That means “No Way Home” made up 92 percent of the market.** “Nightmare Alley,” which was released on the same weekend, played to virtually empty auditoriums.
 It took in $2.7 million.

-### Top Grossing Movie's Percentage of Weekly Box Office
+### Top Grossing Movie's Percentage of Weekend Box Office
-<div class='year-scatter'></div>
+<div class='weekly-top-percent'></div>

 ### Yearly distribution of box office receipts by year